Bias Interrupted: Creating Inclusion for Real and For Good

 Additonal tools include:

-- Identifying Bias in Performance Evaluations Guide : Empower your employees to spot and interrupt bias by distributing this handout to read prior to writing their reviews.
+- Identifying Bias in Performance Evaluations Guide : Empower your employees to spot bias by distributing this handout to read prior to writing their reviews.

 - Writing an Effective Self-Evaluation Guide : The modesty mandate can affect evaluations that include a self- appraisal.
 To counter this, give employees explicit guidance on what the company would like to see in a self- evaluation.
 Clear instructions will encourage people from elite backgrounds to explain what justiﬁes their conﬁdence and will help ensure that ﬁrst-gen professionals are not hobbled by modesty.
 It will also help other groups affected by the modesty mandate, like women and Asian American men.